I spent much of my life worrying about how to please people.

-This was very intriguing since I thought just about everyone was a Christian.
+Her newfound faith was very intriguing since I thought just about everyone was a Christian.

 I decided I wanted more of Him in my life and prayed, asking Him to take control.

-Then I realized being loved by God was way more important than being loved by people.
+Then I realized that being loved by God was way more important than being loved by people.
 Those who truly loved and cared about me would respect my decision whether they agreed with it or not.

 God has loved me since the beginning of time.
-As His love fills me, it spills out onto people around me and sometimes, they want His love filling them too.
+As His love fills me, it spills out onto people around me, and sometimes they want His love filling them too.

 When Jeff was a senior in high school, he wanted to commit suicide.
 But God intervened.